What You Need To Know About Seasonal Allergies

 Not to be given to babies under the age of 1, raw local honey is also a powerful treatment used to fight seasonal allergies.
 Honey is packed with vitamins and minerals that act as powerful antioxidants benefitting our immune, nervous, and digestive systems to name a few.
 And remember, sourcing is important when it comes to selecting a honey that will ultimately help you during allergy season.
 Search for local, organic, raw honey as this is honey in its purest form.
 Why local?
 Local honey comes from bees that live in the same environment as you do.
 This means that they are exposed to the same environmental allergens you are exposed to.
 Most raw honey has some small amounts of bee pollen in it.
 When you eat this honey and subsequently this small amount of pollen, you are able to build up immunity against the pollen.

 Think of bee pollens as local honey squared.
-Isolating bee pollen from honey give you exponentially more power to fight allergens.
-The bee propolis in these products help to calm the inflammatory responses your immune system wants to amp up when you are exposed to allergens.
-Local honey is fantastic to keep you on track throughout the year, but if you need an extra boost during peak allergy season, reach for the pollen.
+Isolating bee pollen from honey as well as the propolis bees make give you exponentially more power to fight allergens.
+Bee propolis and pollen can help to calm the inflammatory responses your immune system wants to amp up when you are exposed to allergens.
+Local honey contains pollen and is fantastic to keep you on track throughout the year, but if you need an extra boost during peak allergy season, reach for the pollen.

 Multi Strain Probiotics